tweag/credential-helper/README.md

 ## Installation and usage

-You can either install a prebuilt binary of the credential helper on your system or use a Bazel module.
+You can either manually install a binary of the credential helper on your system (into `$PATH` or to a well-known absolute path) or use the Bazel module.
 Prebuilt artifacts can be found in the [GitHub releases][releases].
-If you want to use prebuilt artifacts, skip ahead to the [configuration](#configuration) after installing the binary yourself.
+If you want to manually install the helper, skip ahead to the [configuration](#configuration) after installing the binary yourself.

 Add the following to your `MODULE.bazel` if you want to perform the recommended installation: